Separation Anxiety in Dogs—What to Do About It · Kinship

 What are the different types of separation anxiety in dogs?

-There aren’t specific types of separation anxiety in dogs.
-But research shows that there are four underlying frustrations that could be causing your dog anxiety.
+There aren’t specific types of separation anxiety in dogs, but research shows that there are four underlying frustrations that could be causing your dog’s anxiety.
 The four main forms of distress are: wanting to get to something outside, wanting to get away from something in the house, reacting to outside events or noises, and severe boredom.
 The researchers note that getting to the root of the problem can help you treat your dog more effectively.

 Now this is stressing me out.
 How do I help my dog?

 The best-case scenario, at least if you ask your dog, is for you to literally never leave the house without them again.
 (But they might say that even if they don’t have separation anxiety.)
-The next best thing is to figure out if your dog is showing any signs of the disorder, and then try to address them while you’re still able to spend time at home.
+The next best thing is to try to address symptoms of separation anxiety while you’re able to spend time at home.

 Start by paying attention to how your dog acts when you’re getting ready to leave the house.
-According to Dr. Valli, signs to look for include pacing, panting, pulling their ears back, following you around, hiding, and — the ultimate sign that something is wrong — refusing treats.
+Look for signs that include pacing, panting, pulling their ears back, following you around, hiding, and — the ultimate sign that something is wrong — refusing treats.
 Also, check to see if your dog seems panicked when you close a door between you and them or leave the house briefly to take out the garbage.
 These are all signs of distress.

 If you can’t tell if your dog is acting fearful or anxious, a little spying can come in handy.
 Try leaving your pup home for very short periods while watching them through a webcam to see how they react while you’re out.
-Not only can you get a good look at their behavior, you may also be able to tell if there are any other triggers (loud noises, Amazon drivers dropping off yet another package at the door) contributing to the problem.
-If your dog is truly miserable being home alone for more than just a few hours, doggie daycare could be a godsend.
-There, your pup can socialize with people and other pets, while getting in their daily exercise to boot.
-Win-win.
+Not only can you get a good look at their behavior, but you may also be able to tell if there are any other triggers (loud noises, Amazon drivers dropping off yet another package at the door) contributing to the problem.

 Establish a routine.